-One of the most meaningful experiences that impacted my development as a writer surrounded our discussion regarding the importance of having a separate set of eyes read over my writing.
+development as a writer surrounded our discussion regarding the importance of having a separate set of eyes read over my writing.
 I have always worked very privately but I realized that for the past year and a half I had been unnecessarily raising the stakes on each paper by having the first pair of eyes besides mine to look at the paper be those of my evaluator.
 It sounds like a simple enough idea, but as a graduate student I had become used to operating solo and my sense is that this is the case for many of my peers.

-I suggested above that this graduate student's defensiveness might have something to do the challenges inherent in building what Lovitts calls a "cognitive map" of her program.
-(120-124).
-Her own follow-up comments suggest that the official curriculum may play a role, although not necessarily because her department has failed her in some way.
-Her comments suggest, instead, that graduate students thrive when they develop writing practices that include drafting, revising, and informal peer review.
-Graduate students who write in public tend to complete their programs more quickly than do students who are isolated when they write, particularly during the long haul of dissertation writing.^[12] Graduate students can, and do, build writing communities on their own.
-But graduate programs could do more to foster these communities, and to make them part of the curriculum, rather than an informal feature of graduate life.^[13]
+I suggested above that this graduate student's defensiveness might have something to do with the challenges inherent in building what Lovitts (2004) calls a "cognitive map" of her program (p.
+120-124).
+The student's follow-up comments suggest that the official curriculum may play a role, although not necessarily because her department has failed her in some way.
+Graduate students thrive when they develop writing practices that include drafting, revising, and informal peer review.
+Graduate students who write in public tend to complete their programs more quickly than do students who are isolated when they write, particularly during the long haul of dissertation writing.
+Graduate students can, and do, build writing communities on their own.
+But graduate programs could do more to foster these communities, and to make them part of the curriculum, rather than an informal feature of graduate life.